CISF firing: Experts for regular monitoring of armed personnel’s mental health condition | Law-Order

 In the latest incident, a CISF jawan sprayed bullets from an assault rifle inside the barrack attached to the Indian Museum killing a senior colleague and injuring another on Saturday.

-According to Dr Ujjwal Bandyopadhyay, former head of the department of psychiatry at ESIC Medical College and Hospital in Joka here, personnel with psychiatric backgrounds should not be given firearms.
+According to Dr Ujjwal Bandyopadhyay, former head of the department of psychiatry at ESIC Medical College and Hospital in Joka here, personnel with psychiatric issues should not be given firearms.

 “I would recommend that they should be given other relatively less stressful jobs which do not require carrying or handling firearms, that too under supervision,” Bandyopadhyay told PTI.